Choosing your award

 Additional Support

-In addition to the AforE Studentship Scheme, NINE DTP are keen to encourage and support applicants from Black British and British Asian backgrounds seeking UKRI funds via NINE DTP in other ways.
-As part of our Action for Equality strategy, candidates who meet the ring-fenced studentship criteria may request a meeting with the DTP Director during the Autumn term.
+In addition to the AforE Studentship Scheme, NINE DTP are keen to encourage and support applicants from Black British and Asian British backgrounds seeking UKRI funds via NINE DTP in other ways.
+As part of our AforE strategy, candidates who meet the AforE studentship criteria may request a meeting with the DTP Director during the Autumn term.
 As Chair of both the NINE DTP and AforE Studentship Committees, the Director can meet with candidates individually (or in small groups if demand is high) to provide additional advice and guidance on creating and presenting a competitive application in our PhD funding competition.
 Candidates need not take up the opportunity if they do not wish to, but should they wish to seek this additional support they should contact the DTP team in Durham who will look to arrange the meeting ([email protected]).

 Action for Equality Scheme Guidelines

-Read more around our initiative to support candidates of Black British, British Asian, or mixed Black or Asian heritage
+Read more around our initiative to support candidates of Black British, British Asian, or mixed Black or Asian British heritage

 AforE Guidelines